Arthur Cravan attacks, in his journal Maintenant (March-April), the aesthetics of modern art.

 June.
 The last big dada exhibition 'Salon Dada, Exposition Internationale' at the gallery Montaigne.

-- NEW YORK: Marcel Duchamp gives up his painting for just playing chess and making film-experiments.
+Marcel Duchamp gives up his painting for just playing chess and making film-experiments.

-- PARIS: July.
+July.
 The last dada arrangement at the Théâtre Michel.
 Music by Erik Satie, Auric, Stravinsky and Milhaud.
 Films by Hans Richter and Man Ray.
 The performance of Tzara's 'Coeur à Gaz' ends with a scandal.
 Aragon, Breton and Péret demonstrate publicly against Tzara.

-- PARIS: The 'Sept Manifestes' by Tristan Tzara appear as a book, with drawings by Picabia.
+The 'Sept Manifestes' by Tristan Tzara appear as a book, with drawings by Picabia.

 Publication of the first surrealistic manifesto by André Breton.
 Most of the Paris dadaists join the surrealists.